snehasaisneha/website-src/content/posts/vhoip/vhoip1.md

 +++
-title = 'The Voices in my head over an Internet Protocol - VoIP #1' date = 2024-07-17 series = ["vhoip"] slug = "vhoip-1-the-voices-in-my-head-over-an-ip-week-of"
+title = 'The Voices in my head over an Internet Protocol - VHoIP #1' date = 2024-07-17 series = ["vhoip"] slug = "vhoip-1-the-voices-in-my-head-over-an-ip-week-of"
-draft = true
 +++

 I wanted to have a way to just jot down the various voices running through my head - perhaps it would be of some use to whoever else stumbles upon this.